lkoolik/lkoolik.github.io/isrm.md

 # Running on Mac #

 The tool was developed on MacOS Monterey on the Apple M1 with 16 GB Memory.
 The instructions below may need to be adapted for different processing capabilities.
+These instructions assume a base level of comfort navigating your file directories in the terminal.
+For more information on commands you need for following these instructions, see [this article](https://www.makeuseof.com/tag/mac-terminal-commands-cheat-sheet/) on basic Mac OS commands.

 ## Setting Up Python ##